input-output-hk/essential-cardano-content/content/video/10-things-that-worry-me-about-cardano.md

 ---
-title: 10 Things That Worry Me About Cardano
+title: 10 things that worry me about Cardano
 tags:
   - Cardano
   - Community